SciWalker/api-test-kit/README.md

 # api-test-kit
-This is an API testing module, that can be used for testing out the RapidAPI services
+This is an API testing module, that can be used for testing out various API services, including Rapid-API.